 FAQ about Spain travel

-It is definitely possible to make a Spain round trip on your own.
-You can simply follow one of our Spain itineraries or combine them according to your preferences.
+It is possible to make a round trip to Spain on your own.
+You can follow one of our Spain itineraries or combine them according to your preferences.
 This way, you are more flexible than with a booked package tour.

 It is also possible to travel to Spain by train.
-Especially between the popular destinations in Spain, there are usually regular train connections.
-Mostly you have the choice between an AVE (fast train) and the regional trains, but there are also a couple of smaller companies.
+There are usually regular train connections between the popular destinations in Spain.
+You mostly have the choice between fast trains and regional trains, but there are also a couple of smaller companies.

 Spain is a great destination at any time of the year.
 Temperatures can vary (significantly) across the country, as there are different climate zones.
 Therefore, the best time for a trip is probably spring and autumn, as it is neither too hot nor too cold.

-In Spain, they use the European currency Euro.
-One US dollar almost equals one Euro, which makes it easy to compare prices for foreigners traveling in Spain.
+In Spain, the Euro is the official currency.
+One US dollar almost equals one Euro, which makes it easy for foreigners traveling to Spain to compare prices.